Types of Plans

 permitted by standard nondiscrimination testing.
 New comparability plans

-are generally utilized by small businesses who want to maximize
+are generally utilized by small businesses that want to maximize

-contributions to owners and higher paid employees while minimizing those
+contributions for owners and higher paid employees, while minimizing

-owners and non-owners.
-Each group may receive a different contribution
+classifications, e.g., owners and non-owners.
+Each group may receive a

-percentage.
-For example, a higher contribution may be given to the owner
+different contribution percentage.
+For example, a higher contribution

-group than the non-owner group, as long as the plan satisfies the
+group, as long as the plan satisfies the nondiscrimination requirements.

 Defined Benefit Plans